Mediation and Judicial Services

 If a worker and employer have a disagreement about Workers Compensation benefits, the division's Judicial unit provides a forum for promptly resolving the issue.

-The division has 10 Administrative Law Judges throughout the state whose primary function is to conduct timely hearings in contested Workers Compensation claims, and render orders based on the facts presented, as applied to the Workers Compensation act.
-For an initial determination of benefits, preliminary hearings are set on a priority basis, and preliminary decisions are issued within five days of the hearing.
+The division has 10 Administrative Law Judges throughout the state whose primary function is resolving disputes in contested workers compensation claims by conducting prehearing conferences, encouraging settlements and conducting hearings to resolve issues the parties cannot resolve on their own.
+If a hearing is held, an ALJ issues an order or award based on the facts and Kansas workers compensation law.
+For an initial, temporary, determination of benefits, preliminary hearings are set on a priority basis, and preliminary decisions are issued within five business days of the completion of the hearing, excluding weekends and holidays.

 - How to File for a Hearing: Workers Compensation Practice and Procedure Guide (K-WC 14)